 Column 3 begins to add information about labor market trends, with time-by-region fixed effects; time is the month of the sample and region is the Census region.
+The estimates are now more plausibly interpreted as causal effects.
 As expected, controlling flexibly for labor market shocks is important, as our sample period (2004 through 2014) includes the Great Recession.
-Many BTB policies are implemented at the state-level, so we cannot control for monthspecific state-level shocks.
-However, most of the non-BTB labor market shocks we are worried about, such as the housing crash, affected MSAs throughout the Census region.
-These fixed effects should absorb that type of variation.21
+Many BTB policies are implemented at the state-level, so we cannot control for month-specific state-level shocks.